 About Me.

-My journey has taken me across cultures, professions, and life paths, but the common thread has always been a quest for healing.
-Born in Argentina to Holocaust survivors, I emigrated to Israel as a teenager, studied art and photography, then moved to the U.S., where I earned a BFA from NYU Tisch School of the Arts and an MFA from Maine Media College.
-I eventually settled in Los Angeles, where I became a massage and Shiatsu therapist, studied Chinese medicine, and built a career in documentary filmmaking.
+My journey has taken me across cultures, professions, and life paths, but the common thread has always been a quest for healing and meaning.
+Born in Argentina to Holocaust survivors, I emigrated to Israel as a teenager, studied art and photography, then moved to the U.S., where I earned a BFA from NYU Tisch School of the Arts and an MFA from Maine Media College in Documentary Film.
+I eventually settled in Los Angeles, where I became a massage therapist, and built a career in documentary filmmaking.
 Later, I transitioned into educational leadership at the Museum of Tolerance, using storytelling to raise awareness, shift perceptions, and spark meaningful conversations.

 Fluent in English, Spanish, and Hebrew, I bring a multicultural perspective to my work, creating inclusive spaces where all stories, traditions, and beliefs are honored.